assimilatereality/assimilatereality.github.io/_posts/2025-05-05-part 3: The Cynefin Framework: Matching Your Approach to Problem Complexity.md

 4. **Build balanced capabilities**: Developing teams with skills across all domains
 5. **Communicate effectively**: Establishing shared understanding of problem contexts

-In our next post, we'll explore cognitive biases that affect troubleshooting and how these mental shortcuts influence our ability to accurately diagnose and resolve complex system issues.
+In my next post, I'll explore cognitive biases that affect troubleshooting and how these mental shortcuts influence our ability to accurately diagnose and resolve complex system issues.

 Until then, consider: What domain do most of your system issues fall into?
 How might recognizing the domain change your approach to solving these problems?
 Are there cases where domain misclassification has led to ineffective solutions in your experience?